Richard Uwiera, DVM, MSC, PhD

 AN SC 325 - Equine Science

 An in-depth study of equine anatomy, physiology, husbandry and diseases, both infectious and non-infectious.
 Equine nutrition, behaviour and the horse industry will also be examined.
 Not to be taken if credit received for AN SC 110.
-Prerequisite: BIOL 107 and BIOL 108.
+Prerequisite: 30 units or (BIOL 107 and BIOL 108)

 AN SC 375 - Animal Health and Disease

 Principles of maintaining healthy animals, and an examination of current issues related to animal health and disease.
 Infectious and non-infectious diseases that affect both animal and human health and may impact international trade and export.
 Principles and mechanisms of immunity, disease surveillance, pathophysiology, treatment, prevention, management and economic impact of specific diseases and risks of bioterrorism.
-Prerequisite: AN SC 100 and (AN SC 101 or 200) or consent of instructor.
+Prerequisite: 3 units of AN SC 100, AN SC 101, or ANSC 200 or consent of instructor.
 AN SC 310 or PHYSL 210 or (ZOOL 241 and 242) are recommended.

 Scholarly Activities